mwangdakota/pages-uswds-jekyll/pages/resources/awardees/phase-1/bootcamp.md

 ## Boot Camp Format and Schedule

 The I-Corps Virtual SBIR Beat-the-Odds Boot Camp will be offered quarterly.
 Company teams will be organized into Pods (small groups of approximately 6-8 company teams per instructor).
 The eight-week program will consist of a Kick-off Lecture for all teams, three seminar-style sessions (bi-weekly) in their Pod, three office hour sessions (bi-weekly) one-on-one with their Pod instructor, and Final Lessons Learned Presentations grouped by program director.
-See detailed schedules and dates below.

 *SBIR Boot Camp Kick-off Meeting* - 2 hour Introduction (all participants in lecture-style meeting)